 My road to change really began 7 years ago when I weighed myself at 327 lbs!
 I immediately joined a gym and started to get active.
 The shock of how much weight I had gained was the initial launch.
 I lost 30 lbs that first year by doing nothing more than getting active.
 As my fitness improved I began SPIN classes and was hooked.
-I have kept being active since then and now weigh it at 224 lbs.
+I have kept being active since then and now weigh in at 224 lbs.
 This year I have lost 30 lbs by changing my diet and ramping up my fitness to the next level.

 Have you tried other things is the past, but not been successful?
 How is this time different?

-I have tried every fad diet from Atkins to South Beach and Slim Fast etc etc etc. All were short term successes.
+I have tried every fad diet from Atkins to South Beach and Slim Fast etc etc etc. All were short-term successes.
 My son challenged me to try his whole food diet, which I have been on since May.
-This is merely converting what I eat rather than watching a so called “diet”.
+This is merely converting what I eat rather than watching a so-called “diet”.
 This has been the “magic bullet” that was missing for me.
 EAT WHOLE FOODS—processed foods had been my nemesis.

 What are some of the positive things that you are experiencing because of the changes you have made?

 I am a happier person.
-I have always been upbeat, but now I feel confidence that I haven’t felt for a long time.
+I have always been upbeat, but now I feel confident that I haven’t felt for a long time.
 I surprise myself with my advancing fitness and I have continued to try new things to help get me to where I want to be.
 I have greater endurance than I had before.
 I am faster, stronger, healthier.
 My outlook is transformed from being in a rut to pushing the envelope.

-What are some of the road blocks that you have faced along the way?
+What are some of the roadblocks that you have faced along the way?

 Injuries have set me back…pinched nerves, shin splints, and muscle cramps have all been hurdles.
-As I learn more about nutrition and fitness, I have been able to avoid hurting myself and staying on a progressive upward spiral.
+As I learn more about nutrition and fitness, I have been able to avoid hurting myself and staying in a progressive upward spiral.
 Diet soda was another pitfall.

 What advice would you give to other men out there looking to create this same type of change?
 How can some of your new habits and attitudes be applied to all of us?

 My advice is this—“you control you!”
-For the past year I have made this my personal mantra.
+For the past year, I have made this my personal mantra.
 We have been given “free will” which means we are in charge of our person.
 If there is something you want to change (diet/fitness), don’t let your bad habits or excuses get in the way.
 Once you take control of your will BEND IT to comply with who you want to be.
 Advice to all on the fitness side—Work out ridiculously!!
-After all what is the point?
+After all, what is the point?
 Push yourself to walk/run/ride further or faster than you thought you could.
 Try Cassie’s Basic Training!!
 On the nutritional side—ditch diet drinks!
 Drink water everywhere all day long.
 Trade enriched white flour for whole grain, trade white rice for brown rice, trade fresh fruit for sugar.

 What advice would you give to the busy working person who desires these same habits?

 Prepare yourself by setting goals and scheduling your time.
-Make working out the thing you can’t miss during your day.
+Make working out the thing you can’t skip within your day.
 Pack a healthy lunch.
 Drink water all day long.
 If you mess up one day FEEL GUILTY!
 I used to shrug it off and find myself back in bad habits.
 If I have a bad day now I hit it harder at the gym and get back on track with the healthy foods.